Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

 \subsection{Training of \method{}}

 We provide experiments on CIFAR10, CIFAR100 \cite{krizhevsky2009learning} and Restricted Imagenet (R.ImgNet) \cite{tsipras2018robustness}.
-The latter dataset consists of images from the ILSVRC2012 subset of ImageNet \cite{imagenet_cvpr09,ILSVRC15} that fit within 9 broader superclasses of animals.
+The latter consists of ImageNet images (ILSVRC2012)~\cite{imagenet_cvpr09,ILSVRC15} belonging to 9 types of animals.

 \paragraph{Training the Binary Discriminator} We train the binary discriminator between in-and out-distribution using the loss in Eq.~\eqref{Eq:BinaryLoss} with the bounds over an $l_\infty$-ball of radius $\epsilon=0.01$ for the out-distribution following \cite{bitterwolf2020certifiably}.
 We use relatively shallow CNNs with only 5 layers plus pooling layers, see App.~\ref{App:ExpDetails}.
-For the training out-distribution, we follow previous work and use 80M Tiny Images \cite{torralba200880} for CIFAR10 and CIFAR100.
-There have been concerns over the use of this dataset~\cite{Birhane_2021_WACV} because of offensive class labels.
-We emphasize that we do not use any of the class labels.
-Since all prior work used this dataset for the sake of comparison we also use it.
-However, we also perform our experiments using a downscaled version of OpenImages~\cite{kuznetsova2020open} as training out-distribution in App.~\ref{App:OpenImages} and we encourage the community to use those models and values for future comparisons.
+For the training out-distribution, we could follow previous work and use 80M Tiny Images \cite{torralba200880} for CIFAR10/100.
+However, there have been concerns over the use of this dataset~\cite{Birhane_2021_WACV} due to offensive class labels.
+Although we do not use any of the class labels, we choose to use OpenImages~\cite{kuznetsova2020open} as training OOD instead.
+In order to ensure a fair comparison with prior work we also present results that were obtained using 80M Tiny Images in App.~\ref{App:OpenImages}.
 For R.ImgNet we use the ILSVRC2012 train images that do not belong to R.ImgNet as training out-distribution (NotR.ImgNet).